Tolc-Software/frontend.py/README.md

 In some cases these may need to be broken, but you should consider them a strict guideline.

+## Internal code design goals ##

+### Builders are smart, they are building dumb objects ###

+You should see a strong connection between the `Builders` and the `PybindProxy` objects they are building.
+You should consider the objects as data aggregations, with builders making decisions on how they are stored the best. **The `PybindProxy` classes should not make decisions.**

 ## What is supported ##

 ### Conversion table ###